Skip to main content

 Layout

-The shell is fixed: a 260px sidebar on the left, a 59px sticky header with frosted blur, a 1200px content column.
+The shell is fixed: a 260px sidebar on the left, a 59px sticky header, and a 1200px content column.
 No alternating sections, no hero illustrations between rows.
-Everything sits on pure black with 1px graphite hairlines.
-The sidebar carries the workspace switcher, four nav sections (Workspace / Develop / Library / Settings), Docs + Support links, and an “Operational v0.1” status pill at the bottom.
+Everything sits on the Framer dark canvas with charcoal surfaces and 1px graphite hairlines.
+The sidebar carries the workspace switcher, product navigation, Docs + Support links, and an operational status pill at the bottom.
+Workspace selection is persisted through /api/workspace/selection.

 Sections